Surveys & Inspections

 - There is scope for accepting and applying exemptions or equivalencies to existing safety and firefighting equipment all of which are assessed during an initial survey.

 - An ADOMS surveyor will arrange for an initial survey to be carried out.

-- A date and time for a survey/inspection must be agreed between the owner/operator/representative and an ADOMS surveyor.
+- The date and time for a survey/inspection must be agreed upon between the owner/operator/representative and an ADOMS surveyor.
 Either party can, within a reasonable time request to re-schedule or cancel the booking.

 - If the attending ADOMS surveyor is not able to get safe or reasonable access to the vessel and/or the owner/operator/representative is not present at the agreed date and time, or cancels the booking without reasonable cause, then a re-survey/inspection fee will be charged.

-- The onus is on the owner/operator/representative to ensure that annual inspections/self-certification is carried out.
+- The onus is on the owner/operator/representative to ensure that annual inspections/self-certification are carried out.

 Pleasure Craft Requirements

 - The Code of Safety for Small Pleasure Craft (SCC CODE 2017) applies to vessels operating for recreational purposes (i.e. not carrying cargo or passengers for reward on any voyage or excursion).
 Read more

 - Pleasure craft and all Jet skis operating only in Antigua and Barbuda waters are issued a Safety Certificate and Licence valid for no more than five years, subject to annual self-certification, and in addition a licence decal valid for one year.